Recipe

-Chili Crisp Garlic Shrimp Pasta
+Chili Garlic Shrimp Pasta

 Spaghetti cooked directly in a chili–garlic butter sauce and finished with tender shrimp, lime, and scallions for a glossy, spicy finish.